HonghyokKim/HEAT/README.md

 # An R package, HEAT (Heatwave effect Estimation via Adjustment for Temperature)

+Update: Oct 6, 2025
+R code for the simulation analysis has been posted.

 Update: Aug 25, 2023

 We have corrected an error that arose when the function "createADJforHT" was used to create non-piecewise temperature variables (piecewise=FALSE).